Check out our beginner's guide to B2B SaaS metrics. Learn about the most important metrics and how they fit into the marketing funnel.

-Due to the exponential growth that the Software-as-a-service (SaaS) industry experiences, the market has become more and more competitive.
-Growth has been and is the main objective for SaaS companies in 2022.
-If you don't want to end up in the bottom quartile of your peers, you need to keep a close eye on some metrics and KPIs to make decisions and plan accordingly.
+Due to the exponential growth that the software-as-a-service (SaaS) industry experiences, the market has become more and more competitive.
+Growth has been and is the main objective for SaaS companies in 2023.
+If you don't want to end up in the bottom quartile of your peers and lead and maintain an effective go-to-market (GTM) strategy, you need to keep a close eye on some metrics and KPIs to make decisions and plan accordingly.

-Maintaining your current customers should be as important as finding new customers.
-Customer Churn, besides being one of the most important SaaS KPIs, will reveal if your company has reached product-market fit (PMF) within your audience.
-Having customers that have paid and have stayed with you beyond their initial annual subscription is key to ensuring you have reached PMF.
+Maintaining your current customers should be as important as bringing in new ones.
+Customer churn will reveal if your company has reached product-market fit (PMF) within your audience.
+Having customers who have paid and stayed with you beyond their initial subscription is key to ensuring you have reached PMF.

 Customer churn rate measures how much business you've lost over a certain period of time.
-This translates into the number of customers that churned as a % of all paying customers.
-To add more context to this metric, make sure you analyze the personas that have churned to better understand the reason behind the decision.
-This information will add value not only to your success and sales team, but also to your marketing team as they define your Ideal Customer Profile (ICP), and plan objectives.
+This translates into the number of customers that churned as a percentage of all paying customers.
+To add more context to this metric, make sure you analyze the personas that have churned to better understand the reason behind their decision to transition away from your offering.
+This information will not only provide value for your customer success and sales teams, but also to your marketing team as they define your ideal customer profile (ICP), and plan objectives.

-This metric becomes more important when you are losing customers.
+This metric becomes more important when you are in an early growth stage and have not yet reached product-market fit (PMF) or accurately targeted your ideal customer profile (ICP), leading you to lose customers more quickly.
 The idea is to minimize your churn rate to the point where you can start analyzing this KPI in terms of customer retention instead of loss.

 The total revenue your SaaS company generates in a single month.
 If you multiply this value by 12 you'll have the annual recurring revenue (ARR).
 Learn more about how to measure MRR (and other SaaS churn metrics) by reading our blog.